NirjharSingha/School_Management_System/README.md

 There are two databases used in our project - SchoolManagementSystem and RoutineDatabase.
 In SQL_Scripts folder, there are two sql files which contains the schema of the databases.
 If you run these scripts in mysql monitor or workbench or similar application, then the two databases will be created with an admin user having id 1111111 and password a .
 But there will be no other sample users in these databases.
 If you want to create databases with demo users, then you need to run the MySQL Dumped files.
 For this, in SQL_Dumped_Databases there are two dumped database scripts.
 Running those scripts, you will have databases with demo users as well.
-To create the databases, run the following commands in terminal or cmd(not in MySQL monitor):
+To create the databases, run the following commands in terminal(not in MySQL monitor):
 ```bash
 cd databases
 cd SQL_Dumped_Databases